-Highline Professional Review and Guide
+Highline Professional Guide

 "The first 17 miles of Passage 27 follows the Highline Trail, a National Recreation Trail that is visually stunning, historically significant, and brutally challenging.
 The AZT heads east from the Pine Trailhead, and once it reaches Washington Park Trailhead, it leaves the Highline Trail and makes a steep climb to the top of the magnificent Mogollon Rim.
 The Highline Trail dates back to the 19th century, when ranchers traveled back and forth on horseback to neighboring homesteads.